MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-policies.md

 1. [Configure Internet Explorer integration](#configure-internet-explorer-integration)
 2. [Redirect sites from Microsoft Edge to IE mode](#redirect-sites-from-microsoft-edge-to-ie-mode)
 3. (Optional) [Redirect sites from IE to Microsoft Edge](#redirect-sites-from-ie-to-microsoft-edge)

+    1. If you are ready to disable the IE11 app, follow the steps in [Disable Internet Explorer 11](https://docs.microsoft.com/deployedge/edge-ie-disable-ie11)
+    2. Otherwise,  follow the rest of the steps in [Redirect sites from IE to Microsoft Edge](https://docs.microsoft.com/deployedge/edge-ie-mode-policies#redirect-sites-from-ie-to-microsoft-edge)

 > [!NOTE]
 > Policies to enable IE mode can be configured through Intune.
 For more information, see [Add Microsoft Edge to Microsoft Intune](/intune/apps/apps-windows-edge?bc=https%3a%2f%2fdocs.microsoft.com%2fDeployEdge%2fbreadcrumb%2ftoc.json&toc=https%3a%2f%2fdocs.microsoft.com%2fDeployEdge%2ftoc.json) and [Configure Microsoft Edge policies with Microsoft Intune](./configure-edge-with-intune.md).